mlcommons/mlcube/docs/getting-started/hello-world.md

 ## Host python environment
-Hello World is an example of a simple python program distributed as an MLBox.
-This tutorial covers the case when MLBox library and Hello World MLBox are cloned from the GitHub repository:
+Hello World is an example of a simple python program distributed as an MLCommons-Box.
+This tutorial covers the case when the MLCommons-Box library and Hello World box are cloned from the GitHub repository:
 ```
 git clone https://github.com/mlperf/mlbox ./mlbox
 cd ./mlbox